|Volume II, Issue 1 |

 Even worse than sanctioning corrupt political practices, we are often times on the verge of excusing heresy in the church for the sake of wanting to appear tolerant.
 When homosexual practice and abortion in the church are exalted under the banner of individual rights, we must know inside ourselves that somewhere, somehow as the Church, we have lost our moorings.

 We, in the conservative evangelical Church, often decry the terrible mishandling of the Word of God by those who twist it to justify their indiscretion and immoral doctrines, but we too are often just as guilty of that same offense, and so bring disrespect to the Word of God and to the offices of Christ’s government.
-We do not know how to rightly divide the Word.
+We do not know how to rightly where can u buy divide the Word.

 Let me remind you of how easily we can be led astray from the simple purity of God’s Word by the changingwind of our emotional make up.
 The pentecostal lust for the “experience” of God can often end in a disregard for the plain meaning of the scripture’s text.
 At best, preachers can have correct doctrine and use the scripture out of context to “prove” their point of view; at worst, the scripture can be misused to exalt suspect doctrines and outright error.